Forest management planning

-- contacting your local Ministry of Natural Resources and Forestry office and asking to be included on a mailing list for updates on the forest management plan
+- contacting your local ministry office and asking to be included on a mailing list for updates on the forest management plan

 - getting involved in a local citizens committee (members include people with an interest in forest management, including trappers, tourism operators, hunters and anglers)

-- arranging for a meeting with your local MNRF forester, the plan author or representative of the local citizens committee
+- arranging for a meeting with your local ministry forester, the plan author or representative of the local citizens committee

-- attending public consultation meetings (look for notices in local newspapers)
+- attending public consultation meetings (look for notices in local media)

 If you have concerns that cannot be addressed through informal discussions with the plan author and planning team, you can use the formal issue resolution process to resolve your issue.